-When you think of Kanye West, business acumen is probably not the first thing that springs to mind but with 21 million albums sold and over 100 million digital downloads, you will be forgiven for questioning if there is anything you can learn from Kanye West that can be applied to starting up your business.
+When you think of Kanye West, business acumen is probably not the first thing that springs to mind.
+With 21 million albums sold and over 100 million digital downloads, you will be forgiven for questioning if there is anything you can learn from Kanye West that can be applied to starting up your business.

 1. Believe in yourself and your product